 Sales & Use Tax Incentives

-The following changes are made concerning sales and use tax incentives:
+Several changes are made concerning sales and use tax incentives.

 Other Sales & Use Tax Provisions

 - extends to taxable services the prohibition against advertising the absorption of sales tax;

 - adds a presumption that a taxable service is taxable unless the person takes from the purchaser an exemption certificate; and

 - defines “admissions” as fees paid for: (1) the right of entrance to a display, program, sporting event, music concert, performance, play, show, movie, exhibit, fair, or other entertainment or amusement event or venue; and (2) the privilege of using facilities or participating in an event or activity.

 The bill expressly excludes electronic cigarettes from the definition of “cigarettes.”
 Also, effective for cigarette and electronic cigarette sales from July 1, 2018, forward, it:

 - increases the 56¢ surtax per pack of 20 cigarettes by 50¢ to $1.06 and stipulates that it can only be paid once;